Plasmid: Suicide Vectors (plasmids)

-Protein production
+Protein Production

 Another major use of plasmids is to make large amounts of proteins.
 In this case, researchers grow bacteria containing a plasmid harboring the gene of interest.
 Just as the bacterium produces proteins to confer its antibiotic resistance, it can also be induced to produce large amounts of proteins from the inserted gene.
-This is a cheap and easy way of mass-producing the protein the gene codes for, for example, insulin.
+This is a cheap and easy way of mass-producing the protein, for example, utilizing the rapid reproduction of E.coli with a plasmid containing the insulin gene leads to a large production of insulin.

 Gene therapy

 Plasmids may also be used for gene transfer as a potential treatment in gene therapy so that it may express the protein that is lacking in the cells.
 Some forms of gene therapy require the insertion of therapeutic genes at pre-selected chromosomal target sites within the human genome.
 Plasmid vectors are one of many approaches that could be used for this purpose.
 Zinc finger nucleases (ZFNs) offer a way to cause a site-specific double-strand break to the DNA genome and cause homologous recombination.
 Plasmids encoding ZFN could help deliver a therapeutic gene to a specific site so that cell damage, cancer-causing mutations, or an immune response is avoided.